-Bigger than Switzerland, this is Canada’s largest park – and maybe its most intriguing.
-Founded to protect the Western Hemisphere’s most hefty land animal, the rare Wood Bison, the 44,807 square kilometre park comprises sweeping boreal forests, the massive Peace-Athabasca freshwater delta and the other worldly Salt Plains.
 Wood Buffalo offers excellent backcountry camping as well as cozy cabin options.
-There’s no shortage of hikes ranging from easy loops under a kilometre to more difficult 14 km hikes through field and forest trails.
-Wildlife in the park include wolves, black bears, the world’s last surviving whooping cranes, and of course bison.
+There’s no shortage of hikes here either, ranging from easy loops of under a kilometre to more difficult 14-km treks through field and forest trails.
+Wildlife in the park include wolves, black bears, the world’s last surviving whooping cranes and, of course, bison.
 Best of all, the park is road-accessible year round from friendly Fort Smith.